-Resident at the Sydney Opera House, touring frequently, performing around 150 concerts a year to a combined annual audience of more than 350,000 – the Sydney Symphony Orchestra is an orchestra of world standing.
+The Sydney Symphony Orchestra is an orchestra of world standing, performing around 150 concerts a year to a combined annual audience of more than 350,000.

 A permanent symphony orchestra is a sign of a city's musical maturity, and Sydney moved closer to achieving this when the Australian Broadcasting Commission was established.
 That was in 1932, the opening year of another symbol: the Sydney Harbour Bridge.

 The Sydney Symphony Orchestra had a promising predecessor.
 From 1919 to 1921 the orchestra of the New South Wales Conservatorium, conducted by the Belgian Henri Verbrugghen, gave regular professional symphonic concerts in Sydney, as well as touring Australia and New Zealand.

 The new Commission enlarged the studio orchestra it had inherited from the Australian Broadcasting Company to 24 permanent players, and this group sometimes performed as the ABC Sydney Symphony Orchestra.
 Some the players who had joined before 1932, such as flautist Neville Amadio and timpanist Alard Maling, remained leading members of the orchestra for decades.